Jaggerxtrm/unitAI/README.md

 ### 🚀 init-session

-Initialize your development session by analyzing the Git repository and checking CLI availability.
+Initialize your development session by analyzing Git repository and checking CLI availability.

 **What it does:**
 - Checks if current directory is a Git repository